News and commentary from the National Coalition for Child Protection Reform

-So, on this Giving Tuesday, where better to turn for a testament to the power and influence of NCCPR – right?
+So, on this Giving Tuesday, who better to turn to for a testament to the power and influence of NCCPR – right?

 Not that he offered such a testament on purpose, of course.
 I’m sure he didn’t even realize it.

-Last month, Therolf was able to get a sugar-coated version of his L.A.
-Times-style reporting into a national magazine.
+In November, 2018, Therolf was able to get a sugar-coated version of his L.A.
+Times-stylereporting into a national magazine.
 (I’m not going to link to it, but you can use the quote below to Google it if you are so inclined.)
 After noting how horror stories about deaths of children “known to the system” can drive increases in foster care, he discusses one of the very few cases in which it worked in reverse: